 The generation that sees these events begin, will not die out until the Last Days are finished.

 Unfortunately, the generation that saw 1967 is getting pretty old.
 I was alive when it happened, and I’m feeling my age.

 Is it any wonder that events appear to be accelerating?

 The irony is that, after having examined the horrors that we will need to go through to see the finish of these Last Days, I now suffer from a small desire to not see them myself.
 I do not want to see the death and destruction that will come when Ezekiel’s Fire arrives.
 So, when I say that the capture of Jerusalem in 1967 marks the beginning of the events of the Last Days…

 …I want to be wrong.

-I want there to be a pause, await some other event to mark the beginning of the Last Days.
+I want there to be an even longer pause.
+I want some other event to mark the beginning of the Last Days.
 However, a close look at modern history shows us that the events following The Six Day War, were also turning points for our own civilization.
-So, the idea that the Last Days began with the completion of the ‘times of the Gentiles’ more than 50 years ago, makes way too much sense.
+So, the idea that the Last Days began with the completion of the ‘times of the Gentiles’ more than 50 years ago, on June 7th, 1967, makes way too much sense.